Timothy H. O'Sullivan: Biography

-O'Sullivan's history and personal life remains unclear as there is little information to work from.
-For example, he was either born in Ireland and came to New York City two years later with his parents or his parents traveled to New York before he was born.
-There is no way of finding out which of the two stories is true.
-We do know that as a teenager, he was employed by Mathew Brady, a photographer who also became known for his Civil War photographs.
+O'Sullivan was born c.
+1840, either in Ireland, moving to New York City two years later with his parents, or in New York City.
+As a teenager, he was employed by Mathew Brady.

-We also know when the Civil War began in early 1861, he was commissioned a first lieutenant in the Union Army (though Joel Snyder, O'Sullivan's biographer, could find no definitive proof of this claim in Army records).
-There is no record of him fighting.
+O'Sullivan claimed that when the Civil War began in early 1861, he was commissioned a first lieutenant in the Union army.
+Though, there is no record of him fighting.
 Alexander Gardner worked as a photographer on the staff of General George B. McClellan, commander of the Army of the Potomac, and was given the honorary rank of captain.
 Gardner described O'Sullivan as the "Superintendent of my map and field work."
 Biographer James D. Horan writes that O'Sullivan was a civilian photographer attached to the Topographical Engineers.
 His job was to copy maps and plans, but he also took photographs on his own time.
 Although he later listed himself as a first lieutenant, the rank was likely honorary, like Gardner's.
 From November 1861 through April 1862, O'Sullivan, working for Gardner, followed Union forces to Fort Walker, Fort Beauregard, Beaufort, Hilton Head, and Fort Pulaski.

 After being honorably discharged, he rejoined Brady's team.
 In July 1862, O'Sullivan followed Maj.
 Gen. John Pope's Northern Virginia Campaign.
 By joining Gardner's studio, he had his forty-four photographs published in the first Civil War photographs collection, Gardner's Photographic Sketch Book of the War.
-In July 1863, he created his most famous photograph, "The Harvest of Death," depicting dead soldiers from the Battle of Gettysburg.
+In July 1863, he created his most famous photograph, A Harvest of Death, depicting dead soldiers from the Battle of Gettysburg.